 - (a) Set the cooling airflow to the nominal value for the brake under testing following the procedure described in paragraph 10.; - (b) Commence Trip #1 of the WLTP-Brake cycle at a brake temperature of (23 ± 5) °C, without conducting any warm-up stops or snubs; - (c) Apply soaking sections between the ten trips of the WLTP-Brake cycle.
-Commence each of Trips #2-10 as soon as the-brake temperature reaches 40 $^{\circ}$ C; - (d) For Trips #2-10, if the brake temperature at the end of the previous trip is between 30 °C and 40 °C, commence the subsequent trip immediately without any intervention to warm the brake disc; - (e) For Trips #2-10, if the brake temperature at the end of the previous trip is below 30 °C, discontinue the emissions test and identify discrepancies in the test execution or repeat the cooling adjustment.
+Commence each of Trips #2-10 as soon as the-brake temperature reaches 40 °C; - (d) For Trips #2-10, if the brake temperature at the end of the previous trip is between 30 °C and 40 °C, commence the subsequent trip immediately without any intervention to warm the brake disc; - (e) For Trips #2-10, if the brake temperature at the end of the previous trip is below 30 °C, discontinue the emissions test and identify discrepancies in the test execution or repeat the cooling adjustment.
 After fixing the issue, repeat from the beginning of the bedding section using a new set of brake parts; - (f) Run the WLTP-Brake cycle without any interruption.
-Paragraph 9.3.3. describes the necessary actions in the case of interruptions; - [(g) In case of active brake filtering devices, the testing facility may activate the active filtering function (up to a maximum of) 1 sec before the brake event start time as defined in 13.1.
-In such a case, the active filtering function shall be deactivated at the brake event end time as defined in 13.1.]
+Paragraph 9.3.3. describes the necessary actions in the case of interruptions; - (g) In case of active brake filtering devices, the testing facility shall use the "Brake Pressure" and "Linear Speed" signals to activate the filtering function at the brake event start time as defined in paragraph 13.1.
+In such a case, the active filtering function may be deactivated up to maximum 5 seconds after the brake event end time as defined in paragraph 13.1.